A Chen model for mapping spaces and the surface product: Introduction

-We prove a similar kind of theorem for surfaces.
-Indeed we show, that for a surface $\Sigma^g$ of genus $g$, there is an algebra isomorphism where $d^{\Sigma^g}$ is a differential build out of the differential $d$ and the coalgebra structure of $H_\bullet(\Sigma^g)$, see Theorem~\ref{T:HKR}.
+We prove a similar kind of theorem for surfaces by showing that for a surface $\Sigma^g$ of genus $g$, there is an algebra isomorphism where $d^{\Sigma^g}$ is a differential build out of the differential $d$ and the coalgebra structure of $H_\bullet(\Sigma^g)$, see Theorem~\ref{T:HKR}.
+Indeed, the left-hand side in the above quasi-isomorphism coincides with the Haefliger model~\cite{Hae, BS}.
 It is worth noticing that $d^{\Sigma^g}=0$ iff $d=0$.
 Further, there is a commutative diagram

 where the horizontal maps $p,q$ are the algebra homomorphisms respectively induced by the homology maps $H_\bullet(\mathop{\bigvee}\limits_{i=1}^{2g}S^1)\otimes V)\to H_\bullet(\Sigma^g)$ and $H_\bullet(\Sigma^g)\to H_\bullet(S^2)$ obtained by the obvious inclusion and surjection of spaces and the lower maps are obtained by functoriality of Hochschild homology.